 A strong support network is a key success factor in the journey to a PhD.
 Having the encouragement and insights of other doctoral students and alumni faculty members is invaluable.
 Only those who are on, or have already followed, the same path truly understand the challenges and opportunities of reaching your goal.

-That’s why The PhD Project created five Minority Doctoral Students Associations (DSAs) exclusively to support our members who are pursuing business doctoral degrees in Accounting, Finance, Information Systems, Management and Marketing.
+That’s why The PhD Project created five Minority Doctoral Students Associations (DSAs) exclusively to support our members who are pursuing business doctoral degrees in Accounting, Finance & Economics, Information Systems, Management and Marketing.
 That’s one big reason that the completion rate among our doctoral students is over 90 percent, as compared to a less than 70 percent national average.

 Meet Your Fellow Students at DSA Summer Conferences